Adaílton Fúria: Politics

 He began his political career in the Brazilian Social Democracy Party (PSDB) in 2008, running for city councilor in Cacoal.
 He was not elected after receiving 249 votes.
 In 2012, affiliated with the Brazilian Republican Party (PRB), he ran for office again.
 He was elected by the PRB, winning an elected office for the first time.

 In 2014, he ran for state representative of Rondônia representing the PRB.
 He was unsuccessful in the election.
 Still affiliated with the PRB, he ran for mayor of Cacoal.
 Defeated, he came in second in the election, surpassed by lawyer Glaucione Rodrigues (PMDB).

 He switched to the Social Democratic Party (PSD) and ran for state representative of Rondônia in 2018.
 He was elected after receiving 12,859 votes, becoming a state deputy.

 In 2020, he ran for mayor of Cacoal.
 He was elected after receiving more than 60% of the votes.
 To take office as mayor, he had to resign from his position as state representative.
 He resigned during a session of the Rondônia Legislative Assembly, chaired by Laerte Gomes (PSDB).
 He took office at the Cacoal City Hall on January 1, 2021.

 He ran for re-election to the position in 2024.During his first term, Cassio Gois (Republicans) served as deputy mayor, but in his reelection campaign, he chose to form a coalition with Tony Pablo Castro Chaves, also affiliated with the PSD.
 After receiving more than 80% of the votes, Fury was re-elected to office.
+In April 2026, he resigned as mayor of Cacoal to run as a preliminary candidate for governor of Rondônia.